FoamyGuy/Learn_To_Program_with_Circuit_Playground/setting_up.md

+# Mu editor
+This guide will use the Mu code editor.
+To get it set up follow the guide here: https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor

 # Circuit Playground Express
 Install the latest stable version of Circuit Python on your device.
 Follow the guide here: https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart